 Cells in the Row Groups area are created automatically when you create a row group.
 These are row group header cells

 and display row group instance values by default.
-For example, when you group by =Fields.ProductCategory, group instance values are the individual sales orders that you are grouping by.
+For example, when you group by =Fields.ProductCategory, group instance values are the individual product categories that you are grouping by.

 Cells in the Column Groups area are created automatically when you create a column group.
 These are column group header